GSA/fpki-guides/_common/09_faq.md

 To ensure PIV credential certificates issued by the Entrust Federal SSP before August 13, 2019 validate to the Federal Common Policy CA G2, you should distribute [this](../../certs/Entrust_Managed_Services_Root_CA_Link.cer) "link certificate" as an intermediate CA certificate.
 The link certificate allows workstations to build a path from the older Entrust Managed Services Root CA to the current version, which has been issued a certificate by the Federal Common Policy CA G2.
 Review how to distribute intermediate CA certificates [here]({{site.baseurl}}/common/certificates/).

-Workstations capable of performing dynamic path validation **do not** require manual distribution of the link certificate.

 The graphic below shows a certificate chaining to the Federal Common Policy CA G2 through the Entrust Managed Services Root CA link certificate, denoted with a red asterisk (" <span style="color:red">*</span>.")

 ![Link Certificate Path]({{site.baseurl}}/img/link-cert-path.png)